mattonem/GeoCheck/README.md

 ======================================
 ```

+NB: because of ressource limitation I was only able to test it in Linux environment.
+It should work just fine using Windows as it is running on a virtual machine.

 # Install from source code (using Pharo-launcher)
 In order to load the source code in a brand new image, I would recommend you first install [Pharo-launcher](http://pharo.org/web/download).